DADA: Dual Averaging with Distance Adaptation: Experiments

 We compare DADA against state-of-the-art distance-adaptation algorithms, namely, DoG~\cite{Ivgi2023DoGIS} and Prodigy~\cite{Mishchenko2024Prodigy}, using their official implementations without any modifications.
 We also consider the Universal Gradient Method (UGM) from~\cite{Nesterov2015UniversalGM} and the classical Weighted Dual Averaging (WDA) method~\cite{Nesterov2005PrimaldualSM}.
 For UGM, we choose the initial value of the line-search parameter~$L_0 = 1$ and set the target accuracy to $\epsilon = 10^{-6}$.
 For WDA, we use the coefficients $a_k = \frac{D_0}{\dnorm{g_k}}$ and $\beta_k = \sqrt{k}$, where $D_0 = \Norm{x_0 - x^*}$.

 For each method, we plot the best function value among all the test points generated by the algorithm against the number of first-order oracle calls.
-We set the starting point to $x_0 = (1, \ldots, 1)$ and select the initial guess for the distance to the solution as $\bar{r} = 10^{-6} (1 + \norm{x_0})$.
+We set the starting point to $x_0 = (1, \ldots, 1)$ and select the initial guess for the distance to the solution as $\bar{r} = \delta (1 + \norm{x_0})$.
+This choice ensures a fair comparison between DADA and DoG~\cite{Ivgi2023DoGIS}, as DoG employs a similar initialization strategy.
+In all experiments, we fix $\delta = 10^{-6}$.
+Additionally, we conduct a separate experiment to evaluate the sensitivity of DADA to the choice of $\delta$.